jfdenise/wildfly-mcp/doc-ingestor/questions/cli-questions-generated.md

 ## syntax of the operation to get the `value` attribute of the `config-properties` resource of the `connection-definitions` resource of the `resource-adapter` resource of the `resource-adapters` subsystem
 Can you get the value attribute of the myConfigProperties config-properties resource of the myConnectionDefinitions connection-definitions resource of the myResourceAdapter resource-adapter resource of the resource-adapters subsystem ?
 Can you get the value attribute of the myConfigProperties config properties resource of the myConnectionDefinitions connection definitions resource of the myResourceAdapter resource adapter resource of the resource adapters subsystem ?
+## syntax of the operation to get the `jaxrs` subsystem
+Can you get the jaxrs subsystem?
+Can you get the jaxrs?
+Can you retrieve all the attributes of the jaxrs subsystem?
 ## syntax of the operation to get the `jaxrs-2-0-request-matching` attribute of the `jaxrs` subsystem
 Can you get the jaxrs-2-0-request-matching attribute of the jaxrs subsystem?
 Can you get the jaxrs 2 0 request matching attribute of the jaxrs subsystem?